artefactual/automation-tools/README.md

 2. Save the configuration on the form.

-3. Copy the processing configuration file from `/var/archivematica/sharedDirectory/sharedMicroServiceTasksConfigs/processingMCPConfigs/defaultProcessingMCP.xml` on the Archivematica host machine to the `transfers/` directory of your automation-tools installation location.
+3. Copy the processing configuration file from `/var/archivematica/sharedDirectory/sharedMicroServiceTasksConfigs/processingMCPConfigs/defaultProcessingMCP.xml` on the Archivematica host machine to the `transfers/pre-transfer/` directory of your automation-tools installation location (also ensure that the `default_config.py` script exists in the same directory)

+#### Getting the transfer source UUID

-The automation-tools command-line also relies on installation-specific UUIDs.
-To obtain the transfer source UUID for script invocation, visit the 'Transfer Source' tab in the Archivematica Storage Space web dashboard.
-If a row is marked as a transfer souce its UUID value will be valid as a transfer source argument.
+To obtain the transfer source UUID for script invocation, visit the 'Locations' tab in the Archivematica Storage Service web UI.

 #### Getting API keys